sfu-rcg/asasfu-vlc/README.md

-bbb-aaa
+asasfu-vlc
 ======

-aaa Package install with puppet on Centos 6 &amp; 7 - supports repositories and versions
+vlc Package install with puppet on Centos 6 &amp; 7 - supports repositories and versions

 Documentation
 -------------